Common name ~ Western Coltsfoot

 Glycosides and tannins contribute to the anti-inflammatory effects and the flavonoids present in coltsfoot possess anti-inflammatory as well as antiseptic properties that help in providing relief from convulsions in the lungs and patients suffering from asthma and bronchitis attacks, promoting easier breathing.

-Mucilage in plants tend towards soothing and protecting irritated tissue.
+Mucilage in the plants tend towards soothing and protecting irritated tissue.

 To note, young coltsfoot leaves contain pyrrolizidine alkaloids both saturated and unsaturated.
 As the leaves mature and grow to be at least dinner plate size, the PAs are no longer present, suggesting that the PAs might be part of coltsfoot’s defense system.
 PAs are hepatotoxic and carcinogenic (2).